jdart1/arasan-chess/doc/BUILD.md

     prj     - Visual C++ project file and build directories (Windows)
 ```

-Note: the source codes for Windows and Linux are identical, except
+Note: the source codes for Windows and Linux are identical, although
+some parts are only applicable to one platform (notably the GUI), and
-that there are different format Makefiles, one for Windows nmake and
+there are two different Makefiles, one for Windows NMAKE (Makefile.win) and
-one for GNU make.
+one for GNU make (Makefile).

 Syzygy tablebase support is enabled by default.